Does generously giving 10% of after tax income actually outperform the S&P 500?

 In a world of market efficiency where it is theoretically impossible (or perhaps extremely unlikely) to sustainably beat the market, how could giving ever be anything more than simply a kind thing to do?

 Does generosity actually increase your wealth?

 It seems absurd that to even suggest that by giving money away, you actually will increase your rate of wealth generation.
 However, sources of wisdom both ancient and modern suggest exactly that.
 Biblically, we see the prescription of a “tithe” - or giving away 10% of one’s income.
-In the contemporary context, we see financial gurus such as Millionaire Next Door author Thomas J. Stanley elucidates that generosity (most commonly tithing to a church) is a common theme amongst “everyday millionaires”.
+In the contemporary context, we see financial gurus such as Millionaire Next Door author Thomas J. Stanley elucidate that generosity (most commonly tithing to a church) is a recurring theme amongst “everyday millionaires”.
 Radio talk show personality Dave Ramsey teaches that giving is a critical part to wealth building regardless of one’s situation with debt.

-Put into an investment context, generously giving away 10% of our after tax income actually has a higher rate of return than allocating that same 10% to the S+P 500.
+Put into an investment context, generously giving away 10% of our after tax income actually has a higher rate of return than allocating that same 10% to a market index like the S+P 500.
 Despite an immediate financial penalty of 10% (or more grimly, an immediate 100% loss), we see evidence that suggests that giving is the better use of funds, even if your goal is good old fashioned greedy wealth maximization.
 This seemingly paradoxical proposition would be readily dismissable, except we see it repeatedly enough amongst a diverse array of sources that it warrants further examination.